ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/querying/boosting.dotnet.markdown

 {CODE-TAB-BLOCK/}
 {CODE-TABS/}

 This shows users which name starts with letter 'G' or 'A'.
-Results which starts with 'G' goes first.
+Results which starts with 'G' go first.